-In addition to the four persons noted above, the University offers a variety of support services and other resources to students and employees, and other support services and resources are available off campus in the Cambridge area as well.
+In addition to the persons and offices noted above, the University offers a variety of support services and other resources to students and employees, and other support services and resources are available off campus in the Cambridge area as well.
 Please see Appendix A.

-Manager Responsibility
+Employee Responsibility

-Any manager who witnesses an incident or receives a complaint of discrimination or harassment, including but not limited to an incident of sexual harassment, sexual violence, domestic violence, dating violence, or stalking, must immediately contact any of the University officers listed above.
+Any employee who witnesses an incident or receives a complaint of discrimination or harassment, including but not limited to an incident of sexual harassment, sexual violence, domestic violence, dating violence, or stalking, must immediately contact any of the University officers listed above.

-Accordingly, a manager's failure to report discrimination or harassment may warrant disciplinary action, up to and including dismissal from employment at the University.
-A manager's failure to report may also lead to personal liability under law.
+Accordingly, an employee's failure to report discrimination or harassment may warrant disciplinary action, up to and including dismissal from employment at the University.
+An employee's failure to report may also lead to personal liability under law.